-The lab test tracking application, currently in development, will support health workers in collecting samples and receiving completed test results.
+The sample tracking & lab testing application supports health workers in collecting samples and receiving completed test results.
 Through the application, users can register persons under investigation (PUI), as well as their test sample.
 They will then be able to update the test sample result when it is made available and go through a workflow to inform the relevant parties – including the patient, other healthcare providers, and the local department of health.
 Finally, this application will feature a training module on test result indicators and support reporting functionality.

 How to Access the Mobile Applications

 Once you are logged into CommCare, you can simply visit our COVID-19 Application Library to import any of these applications into your own project space.
 If you don’t have a CommCare account, it’s very easy to sign up here.

 Two Messaging Applications

 In addition to the 5 template mobile applications above, Dimagi has also developed the following template messaging applications.
 Please note that due to the nature of SMS and messaging, messaging applications may require configuration support from Dimagi.

 By partnering with Turn.io and WhatsApp, Dimagi has created a fully automated SMS/WhatsApp based daily screening and tracking solution that employs our powerful system, CommCare, for case management.
 CommCare ensures all patients’ symptoms are recorded over time, which allows frontline healthcare workers to organize and prioritize patients based on the severity of their symptoms, while tracking when and where the outbreak has spread.

 US Local Response System